Skip to main content

 n(n-1)/2

-In our example deployment, we have just 6 endpoints, and 15 connections!
+In this example deployment, there are just 6 endpoints, and 15 connections!
 Each connection requires effort, incurring setup costs and management costs, in addition to the direct costs of the connection itself and each endpoint.
-Whether an Equinix IBX port, AWS Direct Connect, or Google Cloud Interconnect, each connection has monthly fees.
+Whether it's an Equinix IBX port, AWS Direct Connect, or Google Cloud Interconnect, each connection has monthly fees.

 Routing Scale